Cricket-One Day International Australia v New Zealand line-ups

-Dec 9 (Gracenote) - Line-ups for the third and final One Day International between Australia and New Zealand on Friday in Melbourne, Australia
+Dec 4 (Gracenote) - Line-ups for the first One Day International between Australia and New Zealand on Sunday in Sydney, Australia

 Australia won toss and decided to bat

-Australia: David Warner, Aaron Finch, Steven Smith (capt), George Bailey, Mitchell Marsh, Travis Head, Matthew Wade, James Faulkner, Mitchell Starc, Pat Cummins, Josh Hazlewood
+Australia: David Warner, Aaron Finch, Steven Smith (capt), George Bailey, Mitchell Marsh, Travis Head, Matthew Wade, Pat Cummins, Mitchell Starc, Adam Zampa, Josh Hazlewood

-New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), Henry Nicholls, Colin Munro, BJ Watling, Mitchell Santner, Colin de Grandhomme, Tim Southee, Lockie Ferguson, Trent Boult
+New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), James Neesham, Colin Munro, BJ Watling, Mitchell Santner, Colin de Grandhomme, Matt Henry, Lockie Ferguson, Trent Boult

-Referees: Nigel Llong (Umpire), Mick Martell (Umpire), Kumar Dharmasena (TV umpire), Richie Richardson (Match referee)
+Referees: Kumar Dharmasena (Umpire), Mick Martell (Umpire), Paul Wilson (TV umpire), Richie Richardson (Match referee)